sciety/sciety/static/groups/gigabyte--f7a7aec3-8b1c-4b81-b098-f3f2e4eefe58.md

-## Summary
+## Who we are

-GigaByte (ISSN:2709-4715) aims to promote the most rapid exchange of scientific information in a formal peer-reviewed publishing platform.
-Modern research is data-driven, iterative, and aims to be FAIR: Findable, Accessible, Interoperable and Reusable.
-It is also fast moving, with available data and computational tools changing constantly and swiftly evolving fields continuously being tested, updated and modified by the community.
-Given that, GigaByte is focused on publishing short, focused, data-driven articles using a publishing platform that will allow nearly immediate and continuous online publication on acceptance as well as an ability to update published articles.
-This drastically reduces writing and reviewing.
-With that, GigaByte provides scientists a venue to rapidly and easily share and build upon each other’s research outputs.
+[GigaByte](https://gigabytejournal.com/) is an open science journal published by GigaScience Press.
+It aims to promote the most rapid exchange of scientific information in a formal peer-reviewed publishing platform.
+It serves as a venue to rapidly and easily share and build upon research outputs such as data and software.
+The journal publishes short, focused, data-driven articles and mandates transparent review and use of preprints.
+Using a novel publishing platform that allows online publication in as little as one day.

 Follow us on twitter at [@GigaByteJournal](https://twitter.com/GigaByteJournal) and see more at [gigabytejournal.com](https://gigabytejournal.com).